Circumbinary disks in post common envelope binary systems with compact objects: Implications for double compact object binaries and transients

-Many NS-BH binaries go through a CEE of the BH and the giant (Figure \ref{fig:BinaryData}); in all these, the BH is the descent of the primary star and the giant of the secondary star.
+Many NS-BH binaries go through a CEE of the BH and the giant (Figure \ref{fig:BinaryData}); in all these, the BH is the descendant of the primary star and the giant of the secondary star.
 Many of these end with CBD according to our criteria, implying that the CBD-induced early merger of the BH with the giant's core can reduce the number of NS-BH binaries.
 Contrary to NS-NS binaries, some post-CEE non-merging NS-BH systems can form a CBD (lower panel of Figure \ref{fig:Fig_NSBH}).
 Losing angular momentum to the CBD will bring the stars in the surviving binary closer, resulting either in the merger of the core with the BH or forming a tighter NS-BH binary system that could merge in Hubble time.
 We note that there is a lower fraction of post-CEE non-merging NS-BH binaries compared to NS-BH binaries that are expected to merge.
 Therefore, it is more probable that the overall number of NS-BH mergers will decrease because of CBD-induced core-BH mergers.
-Given the difficulty of NS-BH binaries to form a CBD (Figure \ref{fig:allbeta}), the merger rates will likely not change much.
+However due to contradictory effects, the merger rates will likely not change much.

 Overall, analyzing our results regarding the fraction of DCO post-CEE binaries and potential CBD formation in each class of systems, we conclude that if the orbital separation shrinks due to the binary's interaction with the CBD, the number of expected DCO mergers would be smaller compared to a case where CBD formation is neglected.
 The smallest effect is on the merger of NS-BH binaries.
 We note that if the orbital separation of the binary system grows due to angular momentum exchange with the CBD, this still results in a smaller number of DCO mergers.
 An increase in the orbital separation might drive the binary components far from each other, preventing a future merger.